 Proof.
-The difference between games 2 and 3 is Sim{OSE} 's use of Sim{DOMapE} instead of $Real{DOMapE}$.
-Then by security of the DOMapE scheme, game 2 and 3 are indistinguishable.
+The difference between games 2 and 3 is $Sim{OSE}$ 's use of $Sim{DOMapE}$ instead of $Real{DOMapE}$ .
+By security of the DOMapE scheme, game 2 and 3 are indistinguishable.

-Combining lemmas 2 and 3, we obtain that games 1 and 3 are indistinguishable, which conclude our proof. \Box
+Combining Lemmas 2 and 3, we obtain that games 1 and 3 are indistinguishable, which conclude our proof. $\Box$

 Theorem 2 does not handle correctness.
-Since there is an overlap between the histograms for real data in Figure 13 one cannot make strong correctness claims.
+Since there is an overlap between the histograms for real data in Figure 11 one cannot make strong correctness claims.
 We evaluate correctness empirically in Section 7.